climate-resource/cmip7-experiment-description-scratch/docs/experiment_overviews/historical.md

 ##### Grids and frequencies

 The data is provided on multiple grids and frequencies.
-For the piControl experiment,
-only the yearly frequency data should be used
-(the monthly frequency data includes a trend so cannot be used as the basis for repeating inputs as there will be a discontinuity from Dec 31 to Jan 1 in each year).
-Please use the grid that best suits your model.
+Please use the grid and frequency that best suits your model.

 If you have a choice,
-we recommend using the grid that matches the grid you will use during the historical (unless that is the 15-degree grid, in which case you will have to do piControl with one of the grids that is provided at yearly frequency then switch to the monthly frequency data for the historical simulation).
+we recommend using the monthly data on the 15-degree latitudinal grid.
-Whichever grid you use, please document this clearly in [TODO recommendation about how to document].
+Whichever grid and frequency you use, please document this clearly in [TODO recommendation about how to document].

 #### Volcanic forcing

 This is provided by the University of Exeter
 (i.e. use data with UOEXETER in the source ID).
 Both stratospheric aerosol properties as well as volcanic emissions are provided.
 Please use the inputs which suit your model.
 Please document which inputs you used in [TODO recommendation about how to document].

-For the piControl, there are dedicated climatology files.
-These can be identified by the fact that they have "clim" in their filename.

 #### Solar forcing